Upcoming France and Paris Strikes 2024 – Dates, Info, and Best Tips

 BE FLEXIBLE

-Fewer trains will run during a Paris Metro strike, so the waiting time between trains will be longer, and the metro platforms will be more crowded.
+Fewer trains will run during Paris Metro strikes, so the waiting time between trains will be longer, and the metro platforms will be more crowded.

 If you are traveling around Paris during Paris Metro strikes, be flexible AND patient.
-Avoid transportation peak hours (from 8.30 am to 9.30 am and from 5.30 pm to 6.30 pm) and open your mind to other transportation options or change your sightseeing plans.
+Avoid transportation peak hours (from 8.30 a.m. to 9.30 a.m. and from 5.30 p.m. to 6.30 p.m.) and consider other transportation options like renting a bike (check out my quick guide to Paris by bike) or walking.

 Walking Distances in Paris from Châtelet

-Did you find our Strikes in France 2024 and Strikes in Paris 2024 article useful?
+Did you find this article on transportation strikes in Paris and France useful?
 If so, share it with your friends through your favorite social media.
-Thanks!
+Merci!

 Click here to read more Paris Tips